DUNE/dune-tms/README.md

 ## Setup and dependencies
 The framework depends on `edep-sim`, `ROOT`, `CLHEP`, and `toml`.
 An example setup using mostly `ups` products at FNAL is provided in `setup.sh`.

+## Building
+Once you have set your environment up, run `make`, which will get toml11, make the `src` directory and build the shared object (library) to `lib`, move onto the applications in `app` and build them into `bin`.

 ## toml submodule dependency
 We read parameter settings using `toml`.
 I particularly like [ToruNiina](https://github.com/ToruNiina/toml11/)'s repo, so have included it as a submodule here.
-Remember to run `git submodule init && git submodule update` to get the submodule.
+The submodule setup is included in the default make recipe, so you shouldn't have to do anything else.
+If you for some reason want to run it on your own, do `git submodule init && git submodule update` to get the submodule.

 The repo has a good readme, with fast and simple implementation, feel free to check it out and implement accordingly in the `TMS_Manager` class.

-## Building
-Once you have set your environment up, run `make`, which will make the `src` directory and build the shared object (library) to `lib`, move onto the applications in `app` and build them into `bin`.

 # Running the code
 So far all the reconstruction happens through the `app/ConvertToTMSTree.cpp` driver application.
 In a nutshell, it takes `edep-sim` events, converts it into TMS formats, queries the geometry, runs reconstruction, and so on.
 There is a `TMS_TreeWriter` class which drives the `TTree` writing to file, and a `TMS_EventViewer` class which shows simple 2D event displays.
 The output `ROOT` file should contain (at least) two branches: one with reconstructed information and one with truth information.
 As of right October 2021, no hit level information is saved.